alters-mit/magnebot/doc/api/scene_state.md

 - `body_part_transforms` The [transform data](transform.md) of the Magnebot's body parts.
 Key = The ID of the body part.

-Some of these body parts aren't joints and aren't included in the [static data](magnebot_static.md).

 ```python
 from magnebot import Magnebot